DeskTecc/simple-elevators/README.md

-# SimpleElevator
+# SimpleElevators
-Modified version of plugin SimpleElevator by Koboo
+Modified version of plugin SimpleElevators by Koboo

 Original sources: